CompOmics/peptide-gnn/README.md

 > [!NOTE]
 > The steps below have only been run and tested in a linux environment.
-> Training and explaining _a_ model on _a_ dataset should take roughly 10-60 minutes, depending on dataset size and hardware.
+> Training and explaining _a_ model roughly takes a few minutes to a few hours, depending on dataset size and hardware.

 ### 1. Clone the repository